 - Reusable Session Task: Please refer Reusable Session in Informatica article to understand the steps involved init.

-For this example we are going to create Non-reusable Session.
+For this example, we are going to create Non-reusable Session.
 Please navigate to Tasks Menu and select the Create option to open the Create Task window.
-Here you have to select the Session as Task type (default) and enter unique name (S_Full_Outer) for the session.
+Here you have to select the Session as Task type (default) and enter a unique name (S_Full_Outer) for the session.

 Once you click on the Create button, a new window called Mappings will be opened.
 Here you have to select the mapping you want to associate with this session.
 From the below screenshot you can observe that, we are selecting the mapping (m_Full_Outer) that we created earlier (in Step 3).

 Double click on the Session Task to configure it.
 Although we have to configure Sources, targets and some common properties, we are explaining only a few properties.
 We strictly recommend to visit Session in Informatica article to understand the remaining properties.